Zone rouge: Main dangers

 The areas are saturated with unexploded shells (including many gas shells), grenades, and rusting ammunition.
 Soils were heavily polluted by lead, mercury, chlorine, arsenic, various dangerous gases, acids, and human and animal remains.
 The area was also littered with ammunition depots and chemical plants.
 The land of the Western Front is covered in old trenches and shell holes.

 Each year, numerous unexploded shells are recovered from former WWI battlefields in what is known as the iron harvest.
-According to the Sécurité Civile, the French agency in charge of the land management of Zone Rouge, 300 to 700 more years at this current rate will be needed to clean the area completely.
-Some experiments conducted in 2005–06 discovered up to 300 shells per hectare (120 per acre) in the top 15 cm of soil in the worst areas.
+According to the Sécurité Civile, the French agency in charge of the land management of Zone rouge, 300 to 700 more years at this current rate will be needed to clean the area completely.
+Some experiments conducted in 2005–2006 discovered up to 300 shells per hectare (120 per acre) in the top 15 cm of soil in the worst areas.

 Some areas still remain heavily contaminated.
-For example, at a site in the vicinity of Verdun, arsenic constitutes up to 176 grams per kilogram (18%) in the soil.
+For example, at a site in the vicinity of Verdun known as the Place à Gaz, arsenic constitutes up to 176 grams per kilogram (18%) in the soil.
 In the 1920s, chemical warfare shells containing arsenic were destroyed there by thermal treatment.